paulthorpe/WeatherTest-Paulw/README.md

 ### Adding new units

-Currently Wind and temperature have two units of measurement the following steps can be followed to add new units, this follows the factory pattern
+Currently Wind and temperature have two units of measurement the following steps can be followed to add new units

 * Add a new type in either the WindType or TempType Enums
 * Create a concrete class implementing IWind or ITemp